alanwflood/meteo-react/README.md

 # Meteo

-Meteo is a simple, minimalist weather application built with Webpack, ES6, Stylus and React.
+Meteo is a simple, minimalist weather application built with Webpack, Stylus and React.

-The App provides a 5 day weather forecast using [Openweathermaps 5 day weather API](https://openweathermap.org/forecast5) and Google places to parse Latitude and Longitude for the places search.
+The App provides a 5 day weather forecast using [Openweathermaps 5 day weather API](https://openweathermap.org/forecast5) and Google places to parse Latitude and Longitude for the location search.

-It's currently deployed on Netlify [here](https://distracted-wright-bee694.netlify.com/)
+It's currently deployed on Netlify [here](https://distracted-wright-bee694.netlify.com/).

 ## Requirements

-- The api requests for weather forecasts requires an [Openweathermaps Api key](https://openweathermap.org)
+- The api requests for weather forecasts requires an [Openweathermaps Api key](https://openweathermap.org).

+- The location search requires a Google Api Key with Places, Geolocation and Geodecoder enabled.

 Check out the `.env.example` file to see what needs to be added.